The best things to do in Helsinki with kids

 The Linnanmäki Amusement Park, Helsinki

-For Finnish thrills and spills head to Linnanmäki, a fun amusement park that kids are sure to love.
+For Finnish thrills and spills head to Linnanmaki amusement park.
 There are bumper cars and spinning tea cups as well as water rafting adventures and plenty of rides where you’re guaranteed to lose your stomach.

-There are rides for kids of all ages, perfect if your family is like ours with older and younger children.
-The most famous ride at the park is Vuoristorata, a wooden rollercoaster that dates back to 1951 and is still in operation today.
+The park’s most famous ride is Vuoristorata, a wooden rollercoaster that dates back to 1951 and is still in operation today.
 The park is open from April to October.

 Things to do in Helsinki

-A great place to enjoy an early evening dinner outside during the summer months is at Carusel Café, positioned in front of the seashore in Kaivopuisto park.
+One of the best places to enjoy an early evening dinner outside during the summer months is Carusel Café, positioned in front of the seashore in Kaivopuisto park.
 It serves fresh pastries (including enormous cinnamon buns), sandwiches, pizzas and simple meals.
 The food is good and relatively inexpensive – for Finland!

 The café is also very environmentally friendly; it was the first in Helsinki to have its own solar panels and they use wind turbines as well as sea heating.
-Kaivopuisto park is itself a really nice park and very popular with families.
+Kaivopuisto park is a delightful green space with play areas and a playground.
 There’s a path that follows the sea front, perfect for walking or scooting, and a large skate park as well.

 The Helsinki Underground Playground